STUNS-Uppsala/Stuns-Aterbrukslabbet/documentation/setup-documentation.md

 - The endpoint URL should be your url + /api/webhooks for example https://stuns.ntig.dev/api/webhooks.

-- On filter events user.created and session.created should be picked.
+- On filter events, user.created and session.created should be picked.

 ### Set up .env file

 - From your clerk endpoint copy the signing secret

-- In your `.env` file create a key named WEBHOOK_SECRET and paste the signing secret as it's value
+- In your `.env` file create a key named WEBHOOK_SECRET and paste the signing secret as its value

 ```bash
 WEBHOOK_SECRET="Signing secret here"